Magdalena-Piatkowska/demo-repositories/README.md

 ### How to run the API

-- From root directory of the project, run: `uvicorn app.adapter.fastapi.main:app --reload`
+- From root directory of the project, run: `uvicorn app.main:app --reload`